antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Pie Charts
 ---

+This green button will open up the Google form with which you can submit your answers for the first sections.
+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLScLLO8_RAjyTMrLvhEdMqUAxmSwgUDbnHKe1gbFvOXOX8dTeA/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.3 and 1.4</button>

 The pie charts in the cohort overview allow you to look at the distribution of the annotation values of each available track.
 If you click on one of the pie slices, this value is used as a filter: both the charts and the table at the bottom now only show the characteristics of the samples with the filtered value.
 <br>
 * Hover your mouse over the different slices of the **stage(inss)** annotation pie chart.
 Explore with which percentage of samples each staging is present in the current dataset.